 Florida coastal scrub habitat occurs in scattered locations on barrier islands, dunes and sand ridges on both the east and west coasts.
 This type of habitat is positioned between the dune line on the ocean side and maritime forest or mangroves on the landward side, it is characterized by the absence of a tree canopy with areas of open sand, dominate plants are low growing shrubs and herbs.

-Plant life of Coastal scrub includes Saw & Bluestem palmetto, Seagrape, Prickly-pear cactus, Cocoplum, Shrub Verbena, Beach sunflower, Coontie, Nickerbean, Yucca.
+Plant life of Coastal scrub includes palmettos, Seagrape, Prickly-pear cactus, Cocoplum, Shrub verbena, Beach sunflower, Coontie, Nickerbean, Yucca.

 Hardwood Hammock